ibmirza/dashboard_app/README.md

 source ~/.bashrc

 How to start the express server:
-Command to start the web server    ->node.js .
+Command to start the web server    ->nodejs .
 Command to shutdown the web server ->Ctrl C